sousagroup/sousagroup.github.io/contact/index.md

   {% endcapture %}

   {% capture col3 %}
   Stay in the loop with our latest research, findings, and publications.
-Consider subscribing to our newsletter or following us on our social media channels.
+Consider following us on our youtube channels for conference presentations.
 Together, we can spread knowledge and make strides in the world of health research.
   {% endcapture %}

   {% include cols.html col1=col1 col2=col2 col3=col3 %}